This award recognizes student leaders that impact the WSU community and encourage others to learn and engage with leadership offerings at WSU.

-This award aims to recognize student leaders that impact the WSU community, as well as encourage others to learn and engage with student leadership offerings at WSU.
-In order to be considered for the Student Leader of the Month Award, a nomination must be submitted by a student, staff, or faculty member of Washington State University.
+To be considered for the Student Leader of the Month Award, a nomination must be submitted by a student, staff, or faculty member of WSU.
 Students may also submit a nomination on their own behalf.
 One student may receive multiple nominations within the same month.
 The nomination can be based on any leadership activities the student has been involved in throughout their time at WSU.
-Apply online here.

 Each nomination will be reviewed by a committee from the Leadership Center in Student Involvement.
 Awardees will be announced on the 1st of each month.
 Please direct all questions to firstname.lastname@example.org.